killown/hyprpybar/README.md

-# Python Panel Using GTK4 Layer Shell
+# Hyprpanel, a panel for hyprland users
-# Install
+# How to Install
 - git clone https://github.com/killown/hyprpybar
 - cd hyprpybar
 - sh install